wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 Select an individual project from the graph to see stats exclusive to those videos.
 Or select an individual video to hone in on those spikes.

-Underneath the graph, use the grey tabs to select a date range for analysis.
-Drag either end to change the range to be displayed in the graph and the chart below.
+Underneath the graph, you can use the grey tabs to select a specific date range for analysis.
+Drag either tab to change the range that will be displayed in the graph and the chart below.

 Keep in mind, **only play count will change** within a specific date range.
 Engagement and play rate are calculated as all time stats.